porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 PersonDataDTO person = personDataClient.get().byId(id);
 ```

-Find all dealers in Austira, repsect internet groups, use a scrolling query and stream over all results (which may include multiple requests):
+Find all dealers in Austria, repsect internet groups, use a scrolling query and stream over all results (which may include multiple requests):

 ```
 companyDataClient